 I just dedicated a whole blog post to this book!
 But who cares?
 It’s getting on the list today!
 This book is so great for back to school.
 I love using it for articulation groups to really drive home the point how important using our good sounds is.
 But I also like to use it for language sessions to show that we all have weaknesses that we need to work on this year.
 Check out the link above for freebies!!

 Yes, this is another book I wrote an entire blog post about.
 But I still had to add it to the list!
 This book provides a great lesson on accepting others’ uniqueness whether it’s a name, hair color, or another trait.
 It makes it great for speech therapy!!
 I like to teach the point that we are all in speech to work on things…each one of us has different things we need help with.
 Your strength is someone else’s weakness and vice versa.
+You can find a book companion in my TpT store to make planning a snap!

 If You Take A Mouse To School

 This one is just good book to have the first week of school.
 Predict what would happen if a mouse followed you to school.
 What kinds of trouble would he cause?
 It’s also a great story to use with sequencing activities as well as object function vocabulary.
 This mouse book is a basic staple for your back to school collection!
+You can even find a book companion for FREE here!!

 What is not to love about this book?
 Wemberly Worried is a great book for the little ones starting school.
 You can easily talk about how they are feeling about starting school compared to Wemberly.
 It also lends itself to talking about emotions-which are difficulty for little ones to express.
 You can even have your students write letters to Wemberly to make her feel better about starting school!